Rock-Village.com

 One extremely large painting was The Horse Fair, with strong and accurately painted equines.
 Paul spent a great deal of time studying this painting.

 I took this next picture, of Jean-Léon Gérôme's Before the Audience, for Jenn to admire.
-(The link provides a better view of the painting, actually.)
+(This piece seems to no longer be at the MET.)

 in report